open-socialism/open-socialism-site/assess-dc/metrics/long-term-and-short-term-balance.md

 ---
-title: 'Long Term And Short Term Balance'
+title: Long Term And Short Term Balance
+description: Democratic capitalism demonstrably fails to value long term thinking with the level of environmental destruction and general wastage it supports.
 ---

 DC is very poor in this area.
 Most work and is focused on increasing the income of a company, usually for the current quarter or financial year.
 It is rare for a company to invest in long term gains as the executives are incentivized by year bonuses and salaries.